briot/rust_intervals/README.md

 The following features are planned.

 - [ ] Sets of disjoint intervals
-   - [ ] Multiple combining styles (joining, separating, splitting) similar to Boost
 - [ ] Map from intervals to values (and resolve overlaps to unique values)
-- [ ] More testing (using cargo-mutants to detect missing tests)

 ## Authors